The delivery of the planning service continues to follow the latest Government advice regarding coronavirus.

-Following Government social-distancing advice, we are seeking to avoid all face-to-face meetings and restrict site visits where possible.
-Email will be the preferred means of contact at this time.
+With regard to Government social-distancing advice, we are seeking to avoid face-to-face meetings and restrict site visits where possible.
 Officers will suggest conference calls and other similar means of available technology where necessary.
-This can include the submissions of up-to-date video and/or photographs of the site/location with the application to assist remote working.
-When a site visit is required, it might be necessary to postpone it until circumstances permit.
-Where a site visit can be accommodated, this will only take place subject to safeguards*:
+This can include the submission of up-to-date video and/or photographs of the site/location with the application to assist remote working.
+When a site visit is required, it will be carried out in accordance with the following Protocol Site Visit Protocol.

-The Planning Committee function is continuing with remote meetings now being held.
-Members of the Planning Committee and officers will attend remotely, while the public will be able to watch the meeting through a live link posted on the website.
+The Planning Committee function is continuing with remote meetings.
+Members of the Planning Committee and officers attend remotely, while the public can watch the meeting through a live link posted on the website.
 More information about the virtual committee process is available here.

 The Government has relaxed permitted development regulations for 12 months so that pubs and restaurants (Class A3 and A4 uses) can operate temporarily as hot food takeaway outlets without needing planning permission for a change of use.
 Find out more here.
 Owners of such businesses must notify the Local Planning Authority if they are intending to change the use of their premises to a temporary use for the "provision of takeaway food" during the 1 year period from 24/03/2020 to 23/03/2021 and can do so, in writing, by emailing DevelopmentControl@DOVER.GOV.UK identifying the business name and address and when the hot food takeaway use commenced.
 At the end of the temporary period those businesses will be required to revert to their original lawful uses.

-For planning enforcement purposes, during this public health emergency, bearing in mind the relaxing of planning rules, as set out above and the government’s drive to ensure food chain supply to the nation, where there is a breach of planning control, due consideration will be given to proportionality of pursuing any action.
+For planning enforcement purposes, during this time, bearing in mind the relaxing of planning rules and the government’s drive to ensure food chain supply to the nation, where there is a breach of planning control, due consideration will be given to the proportionality of pursuing any action.
 It is unlikely that any action will be taken which could affect food supplies.
 Alleged breaches of planning control can be notified by contacting Planningenforcement@dover.gov.uk or through the Councils website following the links https://www.dover.gov.uk.

 Queries and advice on noise control should be directed to the Environmental Protection Team at firstname.lastname@example.org